abs-tudelft/sbd/src/lab1/assignment.md

 ### Input

-For now, we will use the [Zuid-Holland] subset of OpenStreetMap provided by [Geofabrik].
-The `.osm.pbf`files can be converted to `.orc` files using the tool mentioned in the introduction.
+For this lab, we will limit ourselves to answer the above questions for the [Netherlands] subset of OpenStreetMap (provided by [Geofabrik]) and ALOS.
+The `.osm.pbf` files can be converted to ORC files using the tool mentioned in the introduction.
+The ALOS tool mentioned in the introduction can be used to obtain Parquet files with elevation data.

-For the sea level rise, we will try `0`, `10`, and `100` meters, but feel free to experiment with other levels.
+For the sea level rise, you should report your output for `0`, `10`, and `100` meters, but feel free to experiment with other levels.

 ### Hints